bmitch/churn-php/README.md

 fileExtensions:
  - php
  - inc

+# The version control system used for your projet.
+# Accepted values: git, none
+# Default: git
+ vcs: git
  ```

 If a `churn.yml` file is omitted or an individual setting is omitted the default values above will be used.